 The majority of the money invested in the Paulson gold fund is believed to be the billionaire's own.

 Paulson rose to fame after he made $15 billion for his firm in 2007 by betting against subprime mortgages before the housing collapse.
+Since then, however, he has struggled to duplicate that success, and several of his portfolios have lagged in recent years.

 Assets under management at his Paulson & Co firm have dropped to $18 billion, down from $38 billion in early 2011, due to investor redemptions and poor performance.